wenxi77/PartialKmeans/README.md

 This pakage utilizes a modified K-means algorithm to handle rows and columns with missing values.\
 Details:  \
-1.Exclude data with complete missing rows and columns. \
-2. When calculating the sum squared error of each data point to the centroid, only consider the partial distance with entries with non-NA values. \
+k-means clustering is a clustering method that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest cluster centroid.
+However, the standard K-means algorithm fails to accomodate data with missing values.
+This modified k-means algorithm below takes missing values into account.
+When calculating the sum squared error of each data point to the centroid, we only consider the partial distance with entries with non-NA values.
+This innovation in the algorithm could be beneficial for large sparse datasets with missing values, especially for datasets of recommendation systems. \
-3. Visualize the influence of the number of missing values for each observation by drawing density plots of the distance between the centroid and each observation.\
-4. Visualize the ability of finding optimal number of clusters by comparing average distance between each row and cluster centroids. \
-5. Test PartialKmeans' performance on data with different percentage of missing values.
+We also have test PartialKmeans' performance on data with different percentage of missing values.
 Details from "Partialkmeans/inst/0106experiement.Rmd".
 # Installation

 from github